Gagandeepsingh9/90DaysOfDevOps_Challenges/Week4-Git-and-Github/readme.md

 *   `git stash`: Used to save my changes and clean the working directory.
 *   `git stash list`: Used to view all saved stashes.
-*   `git stash apply`: I demonstrated that this command re-applies the changes but **keeps the stash in the list** for potential reuse.
+*   `git stash apply`: This command re-applies the changes but **keeps the stash in the list** for potential reuse.
-*   `git stash pop`: I then demonstrated that this command re-applies the changes and **removes them from the stash list**, which is the most common use case.
+*   `git stash pop`: This command re-applies the changes and **removes them from the stash list**, which is the most common use case.

 ![Using Git Stash to Manage Unfinished Work](screenshots/stash-workflow.png)